mihajm/http/article.md

 7. Add circuit breaker options so that APIs under a lot of pressure aren't overloaded.
 8. Add cache and prefetch options, similar in behavior to TanStack Query (staleTime + ttl (time-to-live)).
 Stale data should be shown but immediately refreshed.
 Multiple resources connected to the same cache entry should reflect updates to that entry.
 9. Allow for flexible mutations, with built-in support for optimistic updates.
-10. Deduplicate requests that are in-flight to ensure more consistent behavior. - optional
+10. Deduplicate requests that are in-flight to ensure more consistent behavior. - bonus

 Keep in mind that the async part of signals is currently changing very quickly, with Angular sure to add new resource primitive & SolidJs exploring brand new ideas like [createAsync](https://dev.to/this-is-learning/async-derivations-in-reactivity-ec5), it's definitely an interesting time to be in the JS ecosystem.
-We'll keep an eye out on all of them & come up with new additions together.
+We'll keep an eye out on all of them & come up with new additions together as things evolve.

 Alrighty, I think that should be _more than enough_ for modern applications...Let's get started building our new primitives 1 step at a time, adding each feature to them as we go.